-Veteran woodcarver & wood turner, Virgil Smith has added yet another achievement to his storied career after being named Carver of the Year, including 2013.
+Veteran woodcarver & wood turner, Virgil Smith has added yet another achievement to his storied career after being named Carver of the Year for the fourth time.
 When he was seven, someone gave him an old, broken Barlow pocket knife.
 Virgil sharpened it on a piece of concrete.
 Since that time 54 years ago, he has been making piles of curly wood chips.
 Virgil carves any kind of wood, and creates everything from sophisticated museum-level pieces to simple creations like the small turtle below.
 He is a retired Citgo computer systems engineer.

 Betty Zumwalt is an accomplished wood turner.
 But she isn't satisfied with just a bowl; they become her "canvas" for carving some of the most amazing wood art creations.
 Her unique hand/eye coordination in combination with her ability to use carving tools as a "brush" are reasons why she is an award-winning artist.
 And if that wasn't enough, she carves with uncommon confidence and speed as well.
 Way to go, Betty!

 Elijah Scharpf, 19, who joined the club five years ago, has been to almost every carve-in since.
 He's part of the younger generation of carvers now involved.
 You go, Elijah!